Apply and extend previous understandings of multiplication and division to divide fractions by fractions.

 Plywood (Fraction Computation with Measurements)

 Generally, for our North American construction purposes, our plywood is bundled in the same size lifts or bunks (construction terminology for a bundle of plywood), meaning all the lifts or bunks are the same height.
-There are 80 sheets of plywood in a lift with ⅜ inch thick plywood.
-How many sheets are in the ½ inch, ⅝ inch, and ¾ inch lifts?
+How many sheets are in each lift?

 Compute fluently with multi-digit numbers and find common factors and multiples.